Home » Thank You

 May Swaps

 I chose the Paradise Palms stamp set and Palm Dies on a background of New Horizons Designer Series Paper (retiring June 30) with a Pale Papaya Base and Basic Black accents.
 The greeting and birds are from the retired Beautiful Moments stamp set.
-The coconuts are from the Pebbles Enamel Shapes (Retiring June 30).
+The coconuts are from the Pebbles Enamel Shapes .
 I added the setting sun and sponged a bit of extra colors in the sky.

 I made a vertical book fold with the same palm tree design and a different piece from the same DSP for the inside of the card that looks like a beach with sea foam just coming in!